itsbrunodev/nwiz/README.md

 3. Select the `nwiz` script module from the list.
 Click `Debug`.
 4. A new window will open.
 If the console has text, click `Clear`.
 Click `Start`.
 5. The script will print a JSON object.
 Select all the text in the console and copy it.

+> [!NOTE]
+> The script only generates a list of devices and their interface connections.

 6. Go to the nwiz website at [nwiz.itsbruno.dev](https://nwiz.itsbruno.dev/).
 7. Click the `Import` button.
 Paste your copied text into the "Packet Tracer response" input.
 8. Click `Import` to load your network.